creatorofsomethingthatisgood/Security-scanner/README.md

     Just click on my profile and then click repositories and there it is GUI security scanner.
 Disclaimer: Don't use this tool or GUI tool to scan a network that is not you're network and this is illegal to scan on network you have permission or that is yours. and GUI may not work it is like beta or experimental release.

-        Edit: always use sudo for running because if not it will not run. sudo apt install python3
+Edit: always use sudo for running because if not it will not run..

+        sudo apt install python3 &&
+        nano scanner.py && sudo apt install python3 && sudo python3 scanner.py